SCBI-ForestGEO/SCBI-Plot-Book/README.md

 `Stovall, Atticus E. L., Kristina J. Anderson-Teixeira, and Herman H. Shugart.
 2018.
 “Assessing Terrestrial Laser Scanning for Developing Non-Destructive Biomass Allometry.”
 Forest Ecology and Management 427 (November): 217–29. doi:10.1016/j.foreco.2018.06.004.`

-- Helpfully, the year automatically links to the full appended reference.
+- The year will automatically link to the full appended reference.

+10. If you want the citation to be within parentheses, (), you will need to use brackets, [].

+11. If you are citing multiple articles, use a semicolon, ;, betwen each publishing.

 ### Reference Order